rdlauer/articles/blues/pibird/pibird-post.md

 A reasonably-priced option turned out to be the Awclub ABS Plastic Junction Box.
 Secured by six bolts and rubber stripping, it's a nice plastic case providing just enough security from the elements.

-After drilling a small hole in the bottom for the solar panel's USB cable, we can thread the camera and PIR sensor wiring through a gap in the seam (avoiding more drilling while still providing just enough weatherproofing for my needs!)
+After drilling a small hole in the bottom for the solar panel's USB cable, we can thread the camera and PIR sensor wiring through a gap in the seam (avoiding more drilling while still providing just enough weatherproofing for my needs!).
+Using some double-sided tape we can securely attach the PIR sensor and camera to the feeder.

 **And we're done!**